chatox/networks-science-course/practicum/ps08_components_k_cores.md

-# Practice Session 07: Algorithms in NetworkX
+# Practice Session 07: Connected components and k-core decomposition

 In this session we will use [NetworkX](https://networkx.github.io/) for implementing two simple algorithms.